Her-Dao/Her-Dao/README.md

 ## 🌟 About Us

 **H.E.R.
 DAO** is a vibrant, global community smashing barriers in Web3 by empowering women and nonbinary developers, builders, and creators.
-We champion innovation, learning, and collaboration through hackathons, grants, mentorship, and IRL opportunities.
+We champion innovation, learning, and collaboration through hackathons, grants, mentorship, and IRL opportunities — and we believe *fun* is at the heart of real change!

 - <b>🚀 Mission:</b> Build a more inclusive, innovative, and equitable tech ecosystem.
-- <b>⚡ Values:</b> Empowerment, Diversity, Collaboration, Innovation, Badass Energy.
+- <b>⚡ Values:</b> Empowerment, Diversity, Collaboration, Innovation, Badass Energy, <span style="color:#FF8AAE;">✨ Fun! ✨</span>

 ---